botamariaaurora/Synthetic-Patient-Health-Data-Generation-Using-Conversational-AI-and-Large-Language-Models/README.md

 In response to these challenges, this project aims to develop a conversational AI tool capable of incorporating human input to generate synthetic patient health data.
-The suggested approach combines LLM models such as Clinical BERT, Llama 2, Chat-GPT with GANs for patient EHR data.
+The suggested approach combines LLM model LlaMA-2 Chat-7B-HF with DPC-GANs for patient EHR data.
 This tool would enable healthcare professionals to make specific requests, such as “generate 2000 Type 2 diabetes patients EHR data with 20 important diabetes observations based on the US population” or inquire about the sources of real-world data and guidelines used for synthesizing data.
 This approach seeks to make generative models